learn-co-curriculum/dsc-introduction-to-keras-lab/README.md

 ## Introduction

-In this lab you'll once again build a neural network but this time with much less production time since we will be using Keras to do a lot of the heavy lifting building blocks which we coded from hand previously.
-Our use case will be classifying Bank complaints.
+In this lab you'll once again build a neural network, but this time you will be using Keras to do a lot of the heavy lifting.

 ## Objectives

 You will be able to:

-* Build a neural network using Keras
+- Build a neural network using Keras
+- Evaluate performance of a neural network using Keras

-## Loading Required Packages
+## Required Packages

-Here we'll import all of the various packages that we'll use in this code along.
-We'll point out where these imports were used as they come up in the lab.
+We'll start by importing all of the required packages and classes.

 ```python